tdahlstrom/gitpod-workflow-test/README.md

 **Delete GitPod Instance** - To delete a GitPod instance, got to this [LINK](https://gitpod.io/workspaces).
 You will see a list of your most immediately opened GitPod instances.
 Click the options button, it is 3 black dots stacked on top of each other, which will be to the right of a GitPod instance.
 Click on the red _Delete_ text that is displayed in the drop-down when clicking on the 3 black dots.
 You will be prompted with a new window, click the red button that says _Delete Workspace_.

 # Troubleshooting
 **Ports tab doesn't show** - If the port tab doesn't show, there might be a conflict with browser plugins or other tabs open.
-Try restarting your browser and opening the GitPod instance without other tabs being open.
+Try restarting your browser and opening the GitPod instance without other tabs open.